American Irish Historical Society: 21st century

 In January 2021, the headquarters was placed on sale for $52 million "to best enable the Society to pursue its cultural and scholarly mission in a sustainable manner."
 However, The New York Times subsequently reported that AIHS had encountered organizational and financial difficulties in the preceding years, exacerbated by restrictions related to the COVID-19 pandemic during 2020.
 Among those who objected to the proposed sale was Simon Coveney, the Foreign Affairs and Defence minister for Ireland's parliament.
 After lowering the price several times, the building was ultimately taken off the market.

 In December 2022, New York Attorney General Letitia James announced a plan to revitalize the Society in collaboration with the Consulate General of Ireland, SeaChange Capital Partners, and an interim Board of Directors.
 In September 2023, a permanent Board of Directors was appointed, alongside a new executive director in November 2023, structuring an optimistic path forward for the Society's future.

 ″Dr. Elizabeth Stack, a native of Kerry, is the former executive director of the Irish American Heritage Museum in Albany and took up her role in the AIHS at the beginning of February.
 (Dr. Stack)... has promised full transparency as the society attempts to rebuild public trust following a turbulent and controversial period in its history.
 Speaking from a makeshift office on the ground floor of the stunning townhouse, Stack said there were dozens of small jobs to be completed before the Society could open to academics and the general public.

 AIHS Gold Medal

 The American Irish Historical Society annually awards the AIHS Gold Medal to an Irish-American or Irish national of significant accomplishment.
-Past honorees have included Bono, George J. Mitchell, Mary Higgins Clark, Wilbur Ross, Michael J. Dowling, and Robert McCann.
+Past honorees have included Bono, George J. Mitchell, Mary Higgins Clark, Wilbur Ross, Robert M. Devlin, Michael J. Dowling, and Robert McCann.